 The one place you can more readily find men in these postures is in some photography of gay men.
 So, for example, you can see images here of the ritualization of subordination, where men are lying down in much the same manner as women in commercial photography.
 What that should tell us is that there is nothing natural, in gender terms, about the action or the pose - that its link with femininity in the mainstream culture and commercial imagery is not inevitable or biological but profoundly cultural.
-In fact, what seems to connect these stereotypical feminine poses with these stereotypical gay male poses is the fact that they share the same presumed audience: men.
-In each case, the subjects of these photos, whether male or female, are there to be looked at by men, and so they embody cultural assumptions about male desire, about what men want.
-So rather than nature, we could say that one of the things that is being expressed is something that lies outside the frame of these images - the very cultural notion of the male perspective, of what the power of the one looking does to the one being looked at.
-In this way, it is not just femininity or masculinity that is being expressed but instead a relationship of subordination between watcher and watched.

 Advertising's ritualistic display of the female body to communicate powerlessness is also accomplished when women stand with what Goffman labels "the bashful knee-bend."
 He calls these "canting" postures - meaning the body is tilted - positions that take the body away from being upright and perpendicular and places people off-center.
 In fact, as with the other submissive positions, "the bashful knee-bend" projects a sense of the woman as ungrounded, less than fully prepared to react quickly and firmly to her surroundings.
-As Goffman writes: "Once again, one finds a posture that seems to presuppose the goodwill of anyone in the surround who could offer harm."

-This posture is ubiquitous across our media landscape, so much so that it seems to define a core aspect of femininity.
 And once again, the posture has also been sexualized in the process, reinforcing yet again the notion that female sexuality is equated with submission and deference.